Research Note 01

 |---|---|---|---|---|

-Price data is sourced from Yahoo Finance via the yfinance Python library.
+Price data is sourced from an institutional-grade market data provider.
 Historical coverage is extended through proxy chains (mutual funds, market indices, and synthetic leverage construction) to provide 20-40 year backtests for strategies that use ETFs launched after 2000.

 Strategies are evaluated at month-end using closing prices on the last business day of the month.
 Trades are assumed to execute at the next month's opening price.
 Some strategies (Kelly signals) rebalance quarterly; Buy the Dip rebalances daily.